 In an innovative three-way partnership Fort Bend County, Wharton County Junior College and the University of Houston at Sugar Land combine efforts and resources for a joint-use facility.
 In 2011, the Fort Bend County Library System opens the doors to its University Branch for use by all students.
 There were more than 3,000 enrolled.

 University of Houston Sugar Land

 In 2012, under the administration of the University of Houston main campus, University of Houston System at Sugar Land is renamed University of Houston Sugar Land to reflect its connection to the faculty, research and programs of the main campus.
 The UH System Board of Regents approves a land use plan and delegates authority to the Chancellor Renu Khator to negotiate terms of a proposed theater and festival site with the City of Sugar Land.
-There are now nearly 4,500 students enrolled.
+Nearly 4,500 students were enrolled.

 Digital Media Arrives

-UH College of Technology’s Digital Media program begins its move to the UH Sugar Land campus.
+UH College of Technology’s Digital Media program begins its move to the UH at Sugar Land.

 Interim Associate Provost Named